10 camel coats to buy now and wear forever

 +

-No conversation about camel coats can be complete without the mention of a trench.
-A wardrobe staple in itself, when realized in camel tones, makes for a piece guaranteed to be worn forever.
+No conversation about camel coats can be complete without the mention of the best trench coats.
+A wardrobe staple in itself, when realised in camel tones it makes for a piece guaranteed to be worn forever.
 The OG Burberry trench coat is still as practical and stylish as ever.
 Crafted from cotton, it has all the traditional features including a storm flap, double-breasted fastening, a classic collar, and the iconic checked lining.
+It certainly isn't a budget buy, but if you're ready to invest in a coat now that you'll wear forever, a Burberry trench is it.

 (Image credit: Hobbs)